- Catch CAT

 Plans for additional student initiatives are also in the works, so check back here or email us about what you’d like to see.

-For colleges and universities, CAT offers the U-Pass Program.
+For colleges and universities, CAT offers the U-Pass Program and a Semester Pass Program.
 Universal Pass, or U-Pass, allows all students of a participating institution to ride CAT buses anywhere at any time.
 Interested in learning more?
-Contact our Marketing & Business Development Manager via email, or call (912) 629-3916.
+Contact our Marketing & Business Development department via email, or call (912) 629-3916.

 Fixed routes already serving college campuses include:

-- The 12 Henry to Savannah State University.
+- The 11 Candler, 12 Henry and 31 Skidaway/Sandfly to Savannah State University.

 - The 6 Cross Town and 14 Abercorn Local serve Armstrong State University.